OlaQla/First-Milestones-Project/README.md

 ## Demo

-Live demo can be found here:
+Live demo can be found here: https://olaqla.github.io/First-Milestones-Project/

 ## UX

-In my design of user experience i chose to use rather dark theme that would be consistent with the main topic of the website.
-As one of the main purposes of this website is learning CSS3 i chose to use different layouts on the pages to make sure that i cover using the latest layout techniques as grid and flex as well as using floats, all in responsive fashion.
+In my design of user experience I chose to use rather dark theme that would be consistent with the main topic of the website.
+As one of the main purposes of this website is learning CSS3 I chose to use different layouts on the pages to make sure that I cover using the latest layout techniques as grid and flex as well as traditional methods using floats, all in responsive fashion.

 ### Main menu